sguox002/leetcode/leetcode-all.md

 generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

+<<-332	Reconstruct Itinerary    		37.3%	Medium
+giveb a list of tickets [from,to], reconstruct the itinerary in order start with JFK. if multiple, return the lexi smallest.
+You must use the ticket all and once.
+- sort the ticket (lexi order)
+- build a graph
+- dfs starting from the smallest child.
+Need make sure one dfs will used all the tickets.
+->>

 <<-377	Combination Sum IV    		45.7%	Medium
 input has no duplicates, find the  number of combinations that sum=target.